ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 	<summary>Superbuild</summary>

 	<info-box warning>
-		Please note that the snippet below does not include plugins for the {@link features/math-equations Math equations and chemical formulas} and {@link features/spelling-and-grammar-checking Spelling, grammar, and punctuation checking} features which were part of the old superbuild.
+		Please note that the snippet below does not include plugins for the {@link features/math-equations math equations and chemical formulas} and {@link features/spelling-and-grammar-checking spelling, grammar, and punctuation checking} features which were part of the old superbuild.

 		Please [contact us](https://ckeditor.com/contact/) if you require these features in the CDN distribution.
 	</info-box>